vatstack/docs/batches.md

 Batch mass VAT number validations for due dates.
 Add VAT numbers in bulk or append VAT numbers incrementally to your existing batch process, then start it whenever required.

 You can use batches to perform VAT number validations in bulk.
+It’s also possible to [run a batch from your dashboard](https://vatstack.com/articles/vat-number-mass-validation-in-bulk).
 Once you start the validation process, Vatstack will automatically create [validation objects](https://vatstack.com/docs/validations) for each query you had added to the batch.
 Batches can be used and maintained flexibly according to your business requirements:

 ### Start the validation process immediately: